boveus/hyrax-wiki/Customizing-Metadata.md

 ## Remove a default property from the set of required fields

 Edit app/forms/generic_work_form.rb  (substitute your work-type name for generic_work) and make add the following to make keyword and rights optional fields.
-Note: This also moves these fields below all required fields and they only display on the form when the Additional Fields button is clicked.
+NOTE: This also moves these fields below all required fields and they only display on the form when the Additional Fields button is clicked.

 ```ruby
     self.required_fields -= [:keyword, :rights]